ErikBavenstrand/Mandelbrot-Visualization/README.md

 </p>

 ## Usage example
-To create a simple picture of the Mandelbrot set run the following command.
+To create a simple picture of the Mandelbrot set, run the following command.

 ```sh
 elixir mandelgif.ex